 • 15-minute full body skin assessments using Dermoscopy

-• 1:1 education on how to check for and monitor any identified moles to prevent skin cancer
+• One to one education on how to check for and monitor any identified lesions to prevent skin cancer

 • Advice specific to the individual’s skin type and working safely outdoors